jetjodh/gguf/README.md

 - select your safetensors model inside the box; don't need to connect anything; it works independently also
 - click `Queue` (run); then you can simply check the processing progress from console
-- when it was done; the converted gguf file will be saved to the output folder (./ComfyUI/output) 🐷**pig architature**: not merely model conversion it works with converting encoder as well; the amazing thing is any form of safetensors can be converted!
+- when it was done; the converted gguf file will be saved to the output folder (./ComfyUI/output)
+- 🐷**pig architature**: not merely model conversion; it works with converting encoder as well; true! the amazing thing is - any form of safetensors can be converted!

 #### reference
 [comfyui](https://github.com/comfyanonymous/ComfyUI)